ArcGIS Pro has global parameters you can use to control how labels are placed. These settings are saved for each map.

 Rotate point and polygon labels when map is rotated

 You can rotate maps using the navigation tools.
-The Rotate point and polygon labels when map is rotated option controls whether point and polygon labels will be rotated when the map is rotated.
+The Rotate point and polygon labels when map is rotated option controls whether point and polygon labels are rotated when the map is rotated.

-Nonhorizontal polygon labels will always rotate with the map because they have the potential to be placed at the best polygon angle.
-Therefore, after map rotation the labels are replaced, which means that they are effectively rotated to the new polygon feature orientations.
+Nonhorizontal polygon labels always rotate with the map because they have the potential to be placed at the best polygon angle.
+Therefore, after map rotation, the labels are replaced, which means that they are effectively rotated to the new polygon feature orientations.

 Allow labels to overlap border (Maplex Label Engine only)